rsms/jo/README.md

 Because of Jo packages being composed of a variable number of files which order is undefined, there's no clear way of running package initialization code, code that needs to be run when the package's module is imported.
 In a traditional module this is not a problem as a traditional module is just a single file, so you just add your initialization code to the end of the file, but with Jo packages this isn't possible when more than one file is used.

+> init is called after all the variable declarations in the package have evaluated their initializers, and those are evaluated only after all the imported packages have been initialized.
+Any init functions are called before any main function is called.

 Go solves this by allowing each file to define an "init" function, and so does Jo:

 foo/a.js